david-dever-23-box/esc/README.md

 # esc

+>This repo was forked from [github.com/mjibson/esc](https://github.com/mjibson/esc), and requires Go 1.16 or later, having removed any references to the deprecated `io/ioutil` package.

 [![GoDoc](https://godoc.org/github.com/mjibson/esc?status.svg)](https://godoc.org/github.com/mjibson/esc)

-esc embeds files into go programs and provides http.FileSystem interfaces to them.
+**esc** embeds files into Go executables and provides `http.FileSystem` interfaces to them.
 It adds all named files or files recursively under named directories at the path specified.

-The output file provides an http.FileSystem interface with zero dependencies on packages outside the standard library.
+The output file provides an `http.FileSystem` interface with zero dependencies on packages outside the standard library.

 ## Installation

-`go get -u github.com/mjibson/esc`
+`go get -u github.com/david-dever-23-box/esc`

 ## Usage